MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/identify-window-handle.md

 It's common in flow development to create flows that use several windows with the same title and class.

 Power Automate Desktop enables users to distinguish identical windows using handles.
-Handles are unique numbers that uniquely identify each window.
+Handles are numbers that uniquely identify each window.

-To retrieve the handle of a window, launch the application with the **Run application** action and set the **After application launch** drop-down menu to **Wait for Application to Load**.
+To retrieve the handle of a window, launch the application with the **Run application** action and set the **After application launch** drop-down menu to **Wait for application to load**.
 The handle is stored by default in a variable named **WindowHandle**.

 ![The WindowHandle variable in the Run application action.](media/identify-window-handle/run-application-action-handle.png)